German government accused of watering down climate bill | DW | 07.10.2019

 The German government has rejected claims that several elements of its proposed climate change law had been scaled back.
-Critics say the original bill was already to weak to allow Germany to reach global climate targets.
+Critics say the original bill was already too weak to allow Germany to reach global climate goals.

+The German government hit back against accusations that recent changes to its climate bill weaken its effectiveness.

-The final draft of the new climate protection law, set to be adopted by Germany's government this week, has been significantly watered down from earlier proposals, Spiegel magazine reported.
+The Ministry of the Environment published a draft of the new climate protection law, set to be adopted by Germany's government this week, online over the weekend.
+Spiegel magazine reported Sunday that the draft has been significantly watered down from earlier proposals.

+The bill's authors disagree.
+Environmental minister Svenja Schulze of the SPD wrote on Twitter, "I've fought long and hard for the climate bill.
+That it's legally binding, that every industry must fulfill their targets, and that there's a security net when goals aren't reached.
+We now have all of that in black and white!"

+Several lawmakers slammed the changes following the Spiegel report.
+Senior SPD representative Karl Lauterbach warned against standing "on the wrong side of history."

-German officials have cut the goal to limit national CO2 emission by 2040, according to the report.
+German officials have cut the goal to limit national CO2 emission by 2040, according to Spiegel.
 Also, the latest version of the bill drops the pledge that Germany would reach greenhouse-gas neutrality by 2050.
 Instead, it only says this goal should be "pursued."

 Another change considers the national climate council, the body of experts appointed by the government.
 The final draft removes the demand for the council to produce a yearly evaluation report.
 Also, the experts would no longer be required to provide advice to ministries on adjusting their CO2 rate to keep them on track.